DEliasVCruz/ZettlekastenNotes/xp8m.md

-This means that given an `char array[5];` (where the size of `char` is `1 byte`) the notations `array`, `&array[0]` and `array + 0` will all retunr a pointer that points to the same location
+This means that given an `char array[5];` (where the size of `char` is `1 byte`) the notations `array`, `&array[0]` and `array + 0` will all return a pointer that points to the same location

 Further more, given the same example, `*(array + 1)` and `array[1]` will give the same (dereferenced) value